popdemtech/smartsite/walkthrough.md

 ### 12. Wait for and Debug Tools Install

-The install process takes longer than the NodeJS install.
+This installation process takes longer than the Node.js install.
 The installer recommends closing *all* programs other than the installer during the install process.

 I did not do that, and did not find the performance of my PC affected during install.
-However, the install did fail the first time...
+However, I did experience an installation failure the first time...

 ### 12a.
 Repair Native Modules Install

-The install failed for me near the end, but luckily the fix is easy.

-The fix that worked for me was this: Reactivate the NodeJS installer download, and select the 'Repair' option.
-See Repair Node Installation in the Resources for details.
-See the resource as well if you have an installation failure not fixed by this solution:
+It is common for the native modules installation to "fail" the first time.
+It's so common the installation wizard comes with a Repair button.
+If the native modules installation fails the first time, reactivate the Node.js installer download, and select the 'Repair' option.
+See "Repair Node Installation" in the Resources for details.
+See the Resourcse as well if you have an installation failure not fixed by this solution:

 Find the downloaded file from **Step 1**, and select it.